reeshuffled/web-dev-primer/README.md

 let myArray = ["Hello", 45, true];
 ```

-## Numeric Operators
+## Operators
-There are many types of operators in JavaScript, but we will only focus on two main ones, arithmetic operators and assignment operators.
+There are many types of operators in JavaScript, but we will only focus on three main ones, arithmetic operators, assignment operators, and comparison operators.

 The arithmetic operators look just like the ones you would use in your math class.
 ```js